annafran/traditrakr/README.md

 The TradiTrakr app allows tradies to:

-- Filter by jobs by status
+- Filter by jobs by status.
-- Sort the jobs by date
+- Sort the jobs by date.
-- Click on a job in the list to view the details and add/edit notes for that job
+- Click on a job in the list to view the details and add/edit notes for that job.
-- Change the status of a job
+- Change the status of a job.
-- Delete a job
+- Delete a job.

+Jobs are saved in localstorage using Recoil Persist.

 ## Screenshot of TradiTrakr Job List